-- Extent to which the candidate and the project will help to advance the Fulbright aim of promoting mutual understanding among nations through engagement in the host community, among other activities.
+- Extent to which the candidate and the project will help to advance the Fulbright aim of promoting mutual understanding among nations through engagement in the host community.

 - Ability of the supervising agencies abroad to arrange/confirm supervision and facilitate research clearance, if necessary.

 - Requirements of the program in individual countries.
-In some countries, advanced-degree candidates are preferred, and in some countries, certain fields of study are not recommended.
-Check with IIE before filing an application if you do not meet country specifications.
+(In some countries, advanced-degree candidates are preferred, and in some countries, certain fields of study are not recommended.)

 - Draft Statement of Purpose due by email to fellowships@fas:August 15